Lcrs123/django-admin-commander/README.md

 ![command output](https://github.com/Lcrs123/django-admin-commander/blob/master/screenshots/command-output-check.png?raw=True)

+> [!CAUTION]
+> Some commands are not suited to be run like this and may cause the response process to hang, for example, the `django.core` command `test`.
+It's your responsibility to enable only the commands you actually want to be able to run from the admin panel.

 If you click the `History` button and have the django admin view log entry [permission](#permissions) enabled explicitely or as a `superuser`, you'll be able to see all log entries for executed commands:

 ![history](https://github.com/Lcrs123/django-admin-commander/blob/master/screenshots/history-view.png?raw=True)